 Shang-Chi easily has the best action and hand-to-hand combat in the entire MCU, and I don’t know whether that’s a knock on the MCU or a massive win for director Destin Daniel Cretton and cinematographer Bill Pope.
 Let’s go with the latter, as every single fight is immaculately shot and edited, with absolutely none of the infamous “quick cuts” or shaky cam popularized by Western action films like The Bourne Identity or Taken.
 Every punch and kick is incredibly easy to see, and the weight of every blow clearly registers, compared to the horrendously-shot Captain America vs Captain America fight in Avengers: Endgame.
 It also helps that Cretton got A-list talent for these fights, with former boxer Florian Munteanu (Razor Fist) and martial artist Andy Le (Death Dealer) playing assassins who work for Wenwu.
 Beyond that, fight coordinator Andy Cheng dials up top-knotch choreography, with a multitude of different disciplines of kung fu being used, from the ethereal wushu of Crouching Tiger, Hidden Dragon to the frantic and kinetic brand of fighting featured in Jackie Chan or Stephen Chow’s filmography.
 The introductory fight between Wenwu and Ying Li (top picture) is the most beautiful scene in the entire film, with both combatants engaging in a kind of deadly dance while the brilliantly vibrant forest and waterfall around them provides a warm contrast to the blue lightning of Wenwu’s 10 Rings.

 Disregarding the action sequences in Shang-Chi, it’s still one of the most visually striking MCU films, films that tend to hover around “bland” or “average-looking” (read: Captain America, Ant-Man, and Spider-Man movies).
 Cinematographer Bill Pope (The Matrix, Spider-Man 2, Baby Driver) ensures that every bit of color pops off the screen, and sequences set in Ta Lo provide an especially enchanting feel compared to the harsh and cold scenes in the Ten Rings compound (the above image is the rare exception).
-While Shang-Chi‘s final battle does stray into classic MCU CGI grayscale territory, it’s only for a little bit, and hardly noticeable.
+However, Shang-Chi‘s final battle does stray into classic MCU CGI grayscale territory, but that’s the only real misstep when it comes to the visuals.

 It’s evident that Shang-Chi owes its existence to classic wuxia films and Hong Kong cinema in general, and it’s all the better for it.
 Stephen Chow’s Kung Fu Hustle, Ang Lee’s Crouching Tiger, Hidden Dragon, the Shaw Brothers’ filmography, and even Rush Hour 2, are all felt throughout the film (along with many more that I am undoubtedly forgetting), from certain scenes that are homages to those films (ie: the scaffolding scene, the fighting style of the Ta Lo residents) or actors (Yuen Wah, the Landlord in Kung Fu Hustle, appears as one of the guardians of Ta Lo).
 Even the score by Joel P. West invokes quintessential wuxia films, and although it could definitely be labeled as “oriental”, is no different from music featured in something like Invincible Shaolin, Five Deadly Venoms, The Avenging Eagle, and believe it or not, the Kung Fu Panda score by Hans Zimmer/John Powell.